 There will be designated entrances at the campuses with drive-thru checkpoints.
 All other entrances will be blocked to ensure that everyone is coming through a temperature checkpoint.
 Details on the designated entrances and checkpoint locations include:

 - Wallace Drive Campus: Entrance is the traffic light at Cardinal Drive and Wallace Drive.
 The temperature checkpoint will be located in the median between the first and second lane into the Wallace Hall parking lot.

-- East Broad Campus: Entrance is the front gate from East Broad Street.
-Checkpoint will be at the end of the drive.
+- East Broad Campus: Entrance is the traffic light from George Wallace Drive.
+Checkpoint will be Cardinal Drive.

 - Ayers Campus: Entrances are at the main campus entrance by the Learning Resource Center and the Cheaha Center entrance (6:45 a.m. to 10 a.m. only).
 The checkpoint will be located before the intersection leading to the Cheaha Center.

 - Gadsden State Cherokee: Entrance is the first entrance before the arena.
 The station will be located at the beginning of the educational building parking lot.

 Students and employees will be required to show their Gadsden State-issued identification badge before they are scanned in their cars.
 Visitors, including prospective students, will state the purpose of their visit and their destination.

 Students, employees and visitors are also asked to self-assess for signs and symptoms of COVID-19 before entering a Gadsden State building.

 “We have a short health screening questionnaire posted on the entrance of every building,” Lavender said.
 “If someone answers yes to any of the questions, they are asked not to enter the building and to go home or seek consultation with their health care provider.”